ultralytics/ultralytics/docs/en/models/yolo-human.md

 ## Available Models, Supported Tasks, and Operating Modes

 This section details the models available with their specific pre-trained weights, the tasks they support, and their compatibility with various operating modes such as [Inference](../modes/predict.md), [Validation](../modes/val.md), [Training](../modes/train.md), and [Export](../modes/export.md), denoted by ✅ for supported modes and ❌ for unsupported modes.

+!!! note

+    It is important to note that these models have been trained on a specially curated, artificially annotated version of the COCO dataset.
+This custom dataset was meticulously crafted to enhance the models' performance on specific tasks by incorporating additional annotations and adjustments beyond those available in the public COCO dataset.
+Due to proprietary reasons, this enhanced version of the dataset is not publicly available.
+The artificial annotations were designed to provide more comprehensive and nuanced data, enabling the models to achieve higher accuracy and robustness in their predictions.
+The proprietary nature of this dataset ensures that the models possess a competitive edge, offering advanced capabilities and superior performance in their respective applications.

 | Model Type      | Pre-trained Weights                                                                                     | Tasks Supported                                    | Inference | Validation | Training | Export |
 |-----------------|---------------------------------------------------------------------------------------------------------|----------------------------------------------------|-----------|------------|----------|--------|